-You may have bought a home and tried obtain insurance when you realize you may not be able to get home insurace.
+You may have bought a home and tried obtain insurance when you realize you may not be able to get home insurance.
 No insurance-no mortgage.
 No mortgage-no real estate transaction.

 Some insurance companies consider knob and tube wiring unsafe or a significantly higher risk.

-Knob and Tube requires two wires (normally a black one and a white one) to create a circuit.
+They requires two wires (normally a black one and a white one) to create a circuit.
 With modern wiring, these two wires (along with a ground wire) are bundled together in a single plastic sheathing.
-Older knob and tube wiring was installed so that the black wire and the white wire ran separately.
+Older wiring was installed so that the black wire and the white wire ran separately.
 It was installed in houses up until about 1950.
 Knob and tube wiring used protective ceramic tubes placed in the holes to prevent the wire from chafing against the woodwork.

-Knob and tube wiring which was installed properly, and has not been abused, can provide many more years of service.
-The biggest problem with knob and tube wiring has nothing to do with the original wiring.
+The wiring which was installed properly, and has not been abused, can provide many more years of service.
+The biggest problem with these types of wiring has nothing to do with the original wiring.
 It has everything to do with what has happened after the fact.